Permafrost/TundraTN/README.md

   be called prior to variable substitution and thus can be used to populate the pipeline with variables to be used by the substitution.

+  When using variable substitution in a URI, because it uses `%` characters to delineate substitution statements but it is special character in URIs (used for the escape sequence of [URL-encoded] characters), it needs to be [URL-encoded] as `%25`.
+For example, to include the variable substitution statement `%$bizdoc/DocType/TypeName%` in a mailto URI, the `%` characters need to be encoded as the `%25` escape sequence as follows:

+      mailto:john.doe@example.com?subject=%25$bizdoc/DocType/TypeName%25

   This service leverages the service `Tundra/tundra.content:deliver`.
 Therefore, additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.content.deliver`.
 Services in this